PassantAbdelatif/GitHubRepositoriesApp/README.md

 ## NetworkClient Framwork

-- you can find thant all requests methods called from networkClient by using Native url sessions
+- you can find that all requests methods called from networkClient by using Native url sessions
 - after get data sucessfully from Network all data saved to context of coreData
-- hen with each page we fetch data from context with a page range
+- then with each page we fetch data from context with a page range